keshavcode16/EyAPITask/README.md

 # Run service with docker
-1. Navigate under root directory
+1. Clone the Repo and Navigate under root directory

 # Env file for local testing
 Create `.env` file in root directory and copy following statments